Believe it or not, there are ways to lower a wedding cake price while

 central commissary.
 Freezing cake doesn’t necessarily damage it, but

-thawing and refreezing cake and holding them an extra long time, does
+thawing and refreezing cake and holding them an extra long time do

 the reception.
 Make sure someone has an SUV that is clean.
 Do not allow